 Farmers of the Sea – Sea Cucumber Farming as an Alternative to Fishing

-Tampolove, Southwest Madagascar
+Tampolove and Ambolimoke, Southwest Madagascar

 Many developing countries are facing interconnected challenges of poor health, unmet family needs, gender inequality, food insecurity, environmental degradation and vulnerability to climate change.
 One such country is Madagascar, where 92% of the population lives on less than US$2 per day.
 Semi-nomadic fishing communities along the southwest coast are some of the poorest and most isolated in the country; almost wholly reliant on the marine environment for food, income, transport and cultural identity.
 In recent years, they have observed declining fish catches, owing largely to pressure related to market-driven exploitation, as well as increasing subsistence demands from the growing coastal population.

 In response to this decline in catch, initiatives to diversify livelihoods and as such reduce fishing pressure have been taken by many of the communities with the help of non-governmental organizations (NGOs).
 One such alternative income that has been explored in the region is sea cucumber farming.